-The first tranche of NIHR Incubators are being piloted and take advantage of existing opportunities - either by building on structures that already exist (the NIHR Schools), working in partnership to support new and emerging disciplines or are community led in areas where capacity is particularly low.
-The intention is for the incubators to be bespoke to meet the needs of each area and will all therefore develop at different paces.
+NIHR Incubators are being piloted and make the most of existing opportunities - by building on structures that already exist (the NIHR Schools), by working in partnership to support new and emerging disciplines or by being community led in areas where capacity is particularly low.
+Incubators are bespoke to meet the needs of each area and are developing at different paces.

-- Health Data Science (in partnership with HDR UK)
+- Incubator in Health Data Science (in partnership with HDR UK)